What is Survivor’s Benefit?

 A widower/widow shall receive Survivor’s Benefit as follows, except where the marriage took place after the insured person started receiving pension:

-- A widow who at the time of her husband’s death was fifty years or older and been married for not less than three years shall receive a pension for life or a grant.
+- A widow who at the time of her husband’s death was ten years below the pensionable age or older and been married for not less than three years shall receive a pension for life or a grant.

 - A widow who was an invalid at the time of her husband’s death, regardless of her age, shall receive a pension until the invalidity ceases, or a grant.